teamrabu/rabu-schedule/readme.md

 - *No run-time error handling.* When the Javascript in the HTML file encounters an error (such as a bad JSON file), it silently fails.

-- *Only tested on Firefox 3.6.* Rabu Schedule works in Firefox and will probably work in Safari and Chrome.
-Internet Explorer is a crap shoot, as usual.
+- *Limited cross-browser testing.* Rabu Schedule appears to work in Firefox, Safari, Chrome, and Internet Explorer 7+.
+However, it has only been thoroughly tested in Firefox 3.6.

 Two apparent limitations are intentional: